TylerBuese/PasswordManager/README.md

 <h1>TO USE</h1>

 1.)
-Download or copy the code in the Password-Manager.psm1 file Switch the branch to GUI if you want the GUI version.
+Download or copy the code in the Password-Manager.psm1 file.
+Switch the branch to GUI if you want the GUI version.

 2.)
 Open Powershell.